Chapter 36 : Point-blank

-“Yeah, well, I can’t believe I’m wearing a gigantic cupcake!
-But I’m dealing with it, aren’t I?”
-I snapped, gesturing to the powder blue dress Debbie had made me put on after I point-blank rejected the werewolf vest.
-It was skimpy, and my shoulders and knees were freezing in the January weather, but I’d refused to put on the coat Debbie had offered me.
-I guess it was some sort of self-punishment on my part, for putting up with this whole thing.
+“Yeah, well, I can’t believe I’m wearing a gigantic cupcake, but I’m dealing with it, aren’t I?”
+I snapped, gesturing to the powder-blue dress Debbie had made me put on after I had point-blank refused the furry vest.

 “Guess I’m just not a very likeable person then!
 My bad!”
-I snarled.
-Debbie’s shrieking was like a never-ending chipmunk opera.
-On helium.
-It was bloody getting on my nerves.
+I snarled, swishing around towards the door.
 “See you later, Deborah.”

 “You wait here, young lady!
 I am not finished with you!”

-She gave a sharp noise of disbelief.
+Debbie gave a sharp huff of disbelief.
 “Please, Agatha.
 Dying your hair brown and covering up that hideous ginger colour, while a nice lifestyle choice, does not make you an adult.”

-That’s it!
-Nobody touches my Nutella Hair™!
-I whipped around, chest heaving, trying to grapple for the right words to eloquently form my argument.
-But I couldn’t find them.
-All I just wanted was for her to leave
+That was enough!
+Nobody touched my Nutella Hair™!
+I whipped around, chest heaving, and tried to grapple for the right words but ultimately failed to find them.
+All I wanted right now was for her to just leave me alone.

-Debbie smiled a sickly, smug smile.
-“Now how about you keep your mouth shut from now on, and let the grown-ups do the work.
-Okay, sweetheart?”
+Debbie smiled a sickly sweet smile.
+“How about you keep your mouth shut from now on, and let the grown-ups do the work — okay, sweetheart?”

-It wasn’t the condescension in her tone, or even the gleam of triumph in her eyes, or even the fact that I'd just suffered a two-hour long televised Inquisition.
+It wasn’t the condescension in her tone, or the gleam of triumph in her eyes, or even the fact that I'd just suffered a two-hour long televised Inquisition.
 No, it was the word sweetheart.
 I just...
 I couldn’t stand it anymore.
 I exploded.

 “HELP?”
 I gave a laugh that came across as slightly unhinged.
 My skin was fluttering with goosebumps on account of the January cold, but I still felt strangely hot.
 “Like how you helped me when you split my mum and dad up eight years ago?
 By all means, go ahead!
 I think there might be a little more of my family left for you to trample all over!”

-Debbie’s eyes were sparkling, but I couldn’t make myself take back the words.
-In the back of my head, I wondered if this fell under the category of ‘mature' - screaming at your step mum in the middle of James Potter's front lawn fell under the category of ‘mature.'
+Debbie’s eyes were starting to sparkle with tears, but I couldn’t take back my words.
+In the deep recesses of my brain, I fleetingly wondered if screaming at my stepmum in the middle of James Potter's front lawn fell under the category of ‘mature.'

 Then again, I was finally sticking up for myself.
-These thoughts had been festering inside of me for the past eight years, making each interaction with my father and Debbie increasingly difficult.
-I had allowed my stepmum to condescend her way through my life — lecture after lecture about how I wasn’t lady-like enough, how my mother was a bad influence on me and my brother— never uttering a single word to her face.
-I would always lie down and take it.
+These thoughts had been festering inside me for the past eight years, making each interaction with my father and Debbie increasingly difficult.
+I had allowed my stepmum to condescend her way through my life — lecture after lecture about how I wasn’t lady-like enough, how my mother was a bad influence and my brother a troublemaker — never uttering a single word.
+I had always taken her berating without complaint.